zhangly811/Deconfounder/README.md

-MvDeconfounder
+Deconfounder
 ======================

-MvDeconfounder is an R package for building and validating the (multivariate) medical deconfounder using data in the OHDSI OMOP Common Data Model format.
+Deconfounder is an R package for building and validating the medical deconfounder using data in the OHDSI OMOP Common Data Model format.

 Introduction
 ============

-MvDeconfounder is a causal inference model for estimating the treatment effects of medications with eletronic health records.
-We aim to assess the treatment effects of multiple medications on measurements using the MvDeconfounder.
-MvDeconfounder identifies the causal medications that have either direct effect or adverse effect on each clinical measurement.
-The inputs to MvDeconfounder are medication records and pre-treatment and post-treatment measurement values.
-The MvDeconfounder fits a probabilistic factor model (e.g., poisson factoriztion or deep exponential family) to the medication records to construct substitute confounders and adjusts for substitute confounders in the outcome model for assessing the causal effects of medications.
+Deconfounder is a causal inference model for estimating the treatment effects of medications with eletronic health records.
+We aim to assess the treatment effects of multiple medications on measurements using the Deconfounder.
+Deconfounder identifies the causal medications that have either direct effect or adverse effect on each clinical measurement.
+The inputs to Deconfounder are medication records and pre-treatment and post-treatment measurement values.
+The Deconfounder fits a probabilistic factor model (e.g., poisson factoriztion or deep exponential family) to the medication records to construct substitute confounders and adjusts for substitute confounders in the outcome model for assessing the causal effects of medications.

 Technology
 ==========
-MvDeconfounder is an R package, with some functions implemented in python.
+Deconfounder is an R package, with some functions implemented in python.

 System Requirements
 ===================